OptimisticDev/wordfinder/README.md

    In View Favorites Tab when we search a word, It will check the word in favourite browser storage based on word as well as word's type.

-   When we click the heart icon of the word list card then it will be removed from the favourite list browser storage
+   When we click the heart icon of the word list card then it will be removed from the favorite list browser storage

 ```